Can I use my own device instead of the district-issued one?

 What support is available if I need help in how to use the device?

 Teachers and peers are the first resources in helping a student figure out a problem involving the use of a Chromebook.
 How-to documents and videos will be posted on the district website, as well (www.teaneckschools.org).
-If the problem is technical in nature, a Chromebook Incident Work Order will have to be submitted, and a loaner can be obtained from the high school media center.
+If the problem is technical in nature, please send an email to [email protected] and a member of the technology department can assist you.

 What happens if my device breaks?

-First, the student must submit a Chromebook Incident Work Order.
+First, send an email to [email protected].
 After the incident is submitted, a loaner device will be available for sign-out.
 The extent of the damage will then be determined, and the device will be repaired.

 What if my Chromebook is lost or stolen?

-In the case of a lost or missing device, a Chromebook Incident Work Order form must be submitted.
+In the case of a lost or missing device, send an email to [email protected].
 A lost device will be disabled during an investigation until a proper course of action is determined.
 If a student and/or parent/guardian suspect(s) that the device has been stolen, a copy of the police report must be submitted to the High School for documentary/insurance/warranty purposes as soon as it is available.